A New Year’s Eve party bubbly bar is the perfect way to serve your guests this year. Plus I’m sharing many party tips!

 I know, it’s not even Christmas but I’m gearing up for New Year’s Eve!

-I still have a few more Christmas posts to share with you but to give you some ideas on New Year’s eve, I put together what I’ll be doing for a pretty little Bubbly Bar, complete with the best champagne, snacks, gold decor and clocks.
+I still have a few more vintage Christmas posts to share with you but I wanted to give you some ideas for New Year’s eve.
+I put together a pretty little Bubbly Bar, complete with the best champagne, snacks, gold decor and clocks.
 Oh and coupe champagne glasses!
 I’ve been wanting them forever now and finally found some at an incredible price.

 I also found some of the cutest clock decor to go with my bubbly bar theme.
 I have a source list at the end of the post so be sure not to miss it!